muellerberndt/apkx/README.md

 # apkx - One-Step Android APK Decompilation

 A Python wrapper to popular free dex converters and Java decompilers.
 Extracts Java source code directly from the APK.
-Useful to speed up the process play with different combinations of converter/decompiler without having to worry with classpath settings and command line args.
+Useful for experimenting with different converters/decompilers without having to worry about classpath settings and command line args.

 ## Installation